mscsuic/dnicholls/index.md

 ---
-title: Homepage of Faculty Member
+title: Homepage of David Nicholls
 ---

 Welcome to my site.